Institutes Guide

 Student Services

 All applicants including matriculated UCLA students must use the Summer Institutes Online Registration Form to begin the registration process.
 Only those who submit the required payment for registration (which is a non-refundable deposit until May 1, and payment of the full program fee after May 1, unless otherwise noted) will be considered enrolled.
 Waitlisted applicants or those whose admissions are pending instructor consent will not be prompted to pay until they become eligible to enroll.
 In the event of low enrollments that may result in deficits, Summer Sessions will consult with the academic unit to determine whether the program should be cancelled.
 In order to minimize adverse impact on students, this decision will be made no later than May 1.
-The deadline to apply for programs that require consent to enroll is June 1.
-The last day to enroll in a Summer Institute is June 15.
+The deadline to apply for Precollege Summer Institutes in Session A is June 13 and Session C is July 25.
+There is no registration deadline for College/Professional Summer Institutes.
+The enrollment/refund deadline for summer institutes is June 15.

 Nonrefundable Deposit